-The value of the biopesticides market in Europe was $890m in 2014 after a decade of 16% CAGR.
+The value of the biopesticides market in Europe was $890m back in 2014 after a decade of growing at 16% CAGR.
 Sales already exceeded 5% of the total pesticide market.
 This was a phenomenal growth rate after decades of development.
 The market has continued to grow since then, as CPL has observed in its single-client reports on biopesticides.

 This historic multiclient study analysed and projected the biopesticides market in Europe in 33 countries, including Germany, France, Italy, Spain and the UK.
 It described vital developments and trends in pesticides and biopesticides, evaluated trends and profiled companies.

 CPL’s studies use primary data from those working in the sector combined with information from our database, other studies and the public domain.
-These combined data are analysed to provide insight and guidance for companies interested in making and selling biopesticides.
+CPL analysed these combined data to provide insight and guidance for companies interested in making and selling biopesticides.

 Biopesticides Growth Supported by Innovation and a Government Support